IDAES/idaes-pse/docs/advanced_user_guide/custom_models/unit_model_development.rst

 Whilst the `UnitModelBlockData` class contains a pre-built `initialize` method, this method is relatively simple and is unlikely to work for more complex models.
 For these situations, model developers will need to write their own `initialize` methods as part of their new unit model.

-To create a custom initialization routine, model developers must create an `initialize` method as part of their model, and provide a sequence of steps intended to build up a feasible solutions.
+To create a custom initialization routine, model developers must create an `initialize` method as part of their model, and provide a sequence of steps intended to build up a feasible solution.
 Developing initialization routines is one of the hardest aspects of model development, and generally involves starting with a simplified form of the model and progressively adding complexity.
 Initialization routines generally make use of Pyomo’s tools for activating and deactivating constraints and often involve solving multiple sub-problems whilst building up an initial state.

 The example below shows the general form used when declaring a new initialization method: